 Ben and Jingles

-As we couldn’t tell how long Marg had until she delivered her foal, our vets along with senior lead in behaviour Ben Hart, decided that it was in the foal’s best interest to introduce him to another donkey sooner rather than later.
+Our vets, along with senior lead in behaviour Ben Hart, decided that it was in the foal’s best interest to introduce him to another donkey sooner rather than later.
 Jingles was chosen as the ideal companion for Ben the foal.

 10-year-old Jingles was rescued in 2009, so is well and truly settled into sanctuary life.
 She is a calm, gentle and friendly donkey.
 Jingles has also had a foal before, and was a very good mum, which made her the perfect choice.